outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - base line
               - connecting lines
               - most different/similar subsets of data
+              - most explanatory variables
+              - spaces where variables can be depicted in fewer dimensions
+              - standardizing variable structures (variable sets that change within a range x on parameters a, b)

             - generate specific tree of alternative solutions
               - use average line as a base line